Kong/docs.konghq.com/app/_src/gateway/plugin-development/distribution.md

 ## Distribute your plugin

+Depending on the platform that Gateway is running on, there are different ways of distributing custom plugins.

+### Via LuaRocks

-The preferred way to do so is to use [LuaRocks](https://luarocks.org/), a package manager for Lua modules.
+One way to do so is to use [LuaRocks](https://luarocks.org/), a package manager for Lua modules.
 It calls such modules "rocks". **Your module does not have to live inside the Kong repository**, but it can be if that's how you'd like to maintain your Kong setup.